logo

 Bunker Hill Community College

-The Associate of Science (AS) in Medical Imaging at Bunker Hill Community College (BHCC) offers several options for completion, including full-time programs with emphases in Sonography, Cardiac Sonography, or Medical Radiography and a part-time program with an emphasis in Medical Radiography.
-The part-time option was designed to provide more flexibility for students who have obligations outside of the classroom and cannot commit to a traditional class schedule.
-All programs seek to train students for entry-level positions as radiologic technologists and are structured with a diverse multicultural population in mind.
+The Associate of Science (AS) in Medical Imaging at Bunker Hill Community College (BHCC) offers several options for completion, including full-time programs with emphases in General Sonography, Cardiac Sonography, or Medical Radiography and a part-time program with an emphasis in Medical Radiography.
+The part-time option was designed to provide more flexibility for students who have obligations outside the classroom and can’t commit to a traditional class schedule.
+All programs seek to train students for entry-level positions as radiologic technologists and are structured with a diverse, multicultural population in mind.
 Students learn to evaluate diagnostic images, apply positioning skills and radiation protection, provide patient care, demonstrate verbal and written communication skills, and pursue continuing professional development in clinical settings.
 Students take a series of courses including Patient Care in Medical Imaging, Positioning, Anatomy/Physiology, and Pharmacology of Radiology.
 Students also participate in clinical experiences.
 The program at BHCC is fully accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT).

 Massasoit Community College